Parsing JSON with Golang

 Encoding Unstructured Data

-Now the rule of thumb is if you can use a struct you should.
+you should.
 I won’t try and beat that horse any more than the community already does.
-Instead, we can circumvent the need for a struct by using a map.
-Take a look at the following code snippet:
+Instead, we can circumvent the need for a struct

 unstructuredCourseData := map[string]interface{}{